webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 ![disk_configuration](.github/installation_screenshots/virtualbox_new_3.png)

 - Specify the VM's disk size.
 10GB would be enough in our case.
 By default, the disk image's size would be minimal and would be expanding as needed.
-To allocate full size from the beginning check the corresponding checkbox.
+To allocate full size from the beginning, check the corresponding checkbox.
 Then press **Next**.

 ![summary_configuration](.github/installation_screenshots/virtualbox_new_4.png)

 - Here you could check all the configuration parameters.
-If everything is fine, then press **Finish** button and wait a bit, while VM is creating.
+If everything is fine, then press the **Finish** button and wait a bit, while VM is creating.
 It would be enough fast;
 - Then press the **Settings** button from the first screenshot.
 The VM's configuration window would appear.

 ![vm_network_configuration](.github/installation_screenshots/network_settings.png)

 - Open **Network** section and change **Attached to** to **Bridged adapter**.
 In that mode your VM would got own IP address in your subnet, so any other hosts in subnet could access it.
-It's the simpliest way.
-You can check [VirtualBox documentation](https://www.virtualbox.org/manual/ch06.html) to know more about network modes in VirtualBox;
+It's the simplest way.
+You can check the [VirtualBox documentation](https://www.virtualbox.org/manual/ch06.html) to learn more about network modes in VirtualBox;
-- After changing network settings, press **Ok** button;
+- After changing network settings, press the **Ok** button;
-- Launch the VM via **Start** button and wait until the initial OS configuration window would appear.
+- Launch the VM via the **Start** button and wait until the initial OS configuration window appears.

 I wouldn't describe the OS installation, because it's enough simple and there are plenty of instructions on the web.
-Nothing special should be configured during installation, but I recommend to enable **ssh server** checkbox;
+Nothing special should be configured during installation, but I recommend enabling **ssh server** checkbox;

 ## Services installation

 :warning: **Take attention, that all following configurations are absolutely insecure and shouldn't be used in any production environment!**
-We need to install database server (MariaDB), PHP and web-server (Apache).
+We need to install a database server (MariaDB), PHP and web-server (Apache).

 ### MariaDB installation